aseman2022/BikeShare/README.md

 # BikeShare

-In this project,  Python used to explore bike share data for three cities of the United States(Chicago, New York City, and Washington).in this project questions designed and answered to the questions by writing Python scripts.
+In this project,  Python used to explore bike share data for three cities of the United States(Chicago, New York City, and Washington).In this project questions designed and answered to the questions by writing Python scripts.

 Datasource
 The datasource in this project includes bike share data for six months of 2017.